top of page

 Uganda is not known for having islands in the same abundance as other countries like those in Southeast Asia or the Caribbean.
 However, it does have a few noteworthy islands that offer unique experiences for travelers seeking adventure, relaxation, and cultural immersion amidst the stunning landscapes of Lake Victoria.

 1. Ssese Islands: Situated in Lake Victoria, the Ssese Islands are one of Uganda's most popular island destinations.
-With over 80 islands, the Ssese archipelago offers beautiful sandy beaches, lush forests, and opportunities for water sports and relaxation.
+With a total of 84 islands, f the Ssese archipelago offers beautiful sandy beaches, lush forests, and opportunities for water sports and relaxation.
 Visitors can explore the islands by boat, hike through the forests, or simply unwind on the shores of Lake Victoria.

 2. Ngamba Island: Located on Lake Victoria near Entebbe, Ngamba Island is renowned for its chimpanzee sanctuary.
 Established by the Chimpanzee Sanctuary and Wildlife Conservation Trust, Ngamba Island provides a safe haven for rescued and orphaned chimpanzees.
 Visitors can take guided tours of the sanctuary, observe chimpanzees in their natural habitat, and learn about conservation efforts to protect these endangered primates.